b-pardi/ai-flappy-bird/README.md

 ## Visualization

+The project includes two primary methods for visualizing the neural network structures as they evolve:

-The visualization tools use `networkx` and `matplotlib` to show the structure of the neural networks in real-time.
-Plots are updated at the end of each generation, and once the best bird has passed 3 pipes to see the current working architecture.
+1. Matplotlib Network Visualization: The visualization tools use networkx and matplotlib to show the structure of the neural networks in real-time.
+Plots are updated at the end of each generation and when the best bird has passed three pipes, allowing you to see the current working architecture of the best bird of each species each generation.

-If using the pretrained, plot updates every 60 frames to see real-time decision making

-- **Nodes:** Represent input, hidden, and output layers of the neural network.
+- Nodes: Represent input, hidden, and output layers of the neural network.
-    - Input nodes are labelled with the type of data coming into it.
+    - Input nodes are labeled with the type of data they receive.
-- **Edges:** Represent the connections (weights) between nodes.
+- Edges: Represent the connections (weights) between nodes.
-- **Colors and Labels:** Different colors for each type of node, with labels for node values and weights.
+- Colors and Labels: Different colors for each type of node, with labels for node values and weights.
 Labels also show the input sum and activation value of each node.

+2. Pygame Real-Time Visualization: In addition to the Matplotlib-based visualization, the project now includes a real-time visualization feature using Pygame.
+This feature displays the neural network structure of the 'best bird' (bird with the current highest fitness score) dynamically in the same window alongside the game.
+- Dynamic Updates: The network structure is updated in real-time each frame as the bird plays the game, showing the input sums (Σ) and output/activated values (σ) of each node.
+- Flapping Indicator: The output node changes color when the network decides that the bird should flap, providing insight into the decision-making process.
+- Connections and Weights are also updated in real-time, however because of the nature of the algorithm this occurs once every generation.
+- Hidden nodes may also appear, however they algorithm pursues the simplest possible solution, so they are often unused (unconnected).

 ## Pre-Trained Best Bird